 Similar to its shopping portal, Southwest offers bonus points for dining with participating restaurants, bars and clubs through its Rapid Rewards Dining program.
-All you have to do is register on the program’s website and link any credit card you might want to use for dining out (or ordering in, as is more likely these days).
+All you have to do is register on the program’s website and link any credit card you might want to use for dining out or ordering in.
 If you pay for dinner using a card that offers 3 Chase Ultimate Rewards points per dollar spent on food, you’ll be double-stacking your rewards: You’ll earn points from the card itself and points from the dining portal.

 6. Book Southwest flights

 This might seem like a no-brainer, but you’ll earn several points per dollar on every Southwest flight as a Rapid Rewards member.
-Remember, you also earn 2 points per dollar on Southwest purchases when you pay with a Southwest credit card, though it may make more sense to pay with a card like the Chase Sapphire Reserve (which earns 3 points per dollar on general travel and 5 points per dollar on air travel through Chase Ultimate Rewards after earning the $300 annual travel credit), and then transfer the earned points to your Rapid Rewards account.
+Remember, you also earn 2 points per dollar on Southwest purchases when you pay with a Southwest credit card, though it may make more sense to pay with, say, the Chase Sapphire Reserve card (which earns 3 points per dollar on general travel and 5 points per dollar on air travel through Chase Ultimate Rewards after earning the $300 annual travel credit), and then transfer the earned points to your Rapid Rewards account.

 7. Book higher-class airfare